podarallarachana/Career_Finder/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-If deploying to heroku this does not need to be run since it is handled by the heroku-postbuild script<br>

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## File structure

 #### `client` - Holds the client application